This Christmas pastry ring sums me up just now: I’m going around in circles – but aren’t we all at this time of year?

 The final blast of cheese after the Christmas Pudding still comes as a surprise.
 Bless Antoine; it has taken him a while to get used to dessert before cheese (and I am perhaps worse than him on this British custom after 24 years in France) but he’s cool and laps it all up – except Monsieur still refers to cranberry sauce (no matter how good, since he won’t even try) as turkey with jam or avec de la confiture.
 Thank goodness Mum just laughs it off and has learned to shrug her shoulders like the French.

 Traditions on the French side are slightly more serious at the table.
 My mother-in-law or Belle-maman always makes her two homemade bûches de Noël, or yule logs.
 I say always, as none of us have even contemplated breaking with this family ritual – that’s decidedly her territory.
 To avoid stepping on any toes in the kitchen, my answer is to make this large crown pastry ring version of the Paris-Brest, dressed up for Christmas with holly and red currants.
-What’s more, I find it much less hassle to make than a yule log!
+What’s more, I find it much less hassle and quicker to make than a yule log!

-The Paris-Brest Pastry Ring
+Paris-Brest Pastry Ring

 Paris-Brests are in many Parisian pastry boutiques these days, although I’m disappointed to see they’re more often served as straight éclairs.
 If it’s a real traditional Paris-Brest, it should be in the shape of a bicycle wheel since it was invented in 1910 by Louis Durand, who concocted a giant choux wheel filled with hazelnut praline buttercream to celebrate the cyclists passing his pâtisserie in Maisons-Laffitte (just west of Paris) on their sprint up to Brest.